 Keyword(s): advertising, third-parties, personalization

 It’s important to distinguish the information the company claims to be using for its own site versus what it’s giving to others.
 Facebook says it analyzes your interactions — the posts, videos, and other content you view and for how long you interact with the platform — which ultimately help it tailor your feed to things you’re interested in (including ads).
 This sounds fair, but you might not fully understand the mechanics.
 What you’ll often see in these terms is an accurate, yet semi-diluted version of what’s really going on with your data.
-“Sure, you can say, ‘we collected these pieces of information about you and shared them with other people, and maybe that’s somehow meaningful, but what’s happening is something more analytic, behind-the-scenes that’s harder to explain,” said O’Brien.
+“Sure, you can say, ‘we collected these pieces of information about you and shared them with other people, and maybe that’s somehow meaningful, but what’s happening is something more analytic, behind-the-scenes that’s harder to explain,” O’Brien said.

 Machine learning and AI incorporation are also part of the complex data harvesting that occurs after you click “agree.”
 Some data you’re aware of giving over – likes, preferences, interactions – and some you might not be, like how often you linger on content you don’t interact with, and how your cursor moves.
 Just look at how these researchers found certain apps (GoPuff and Appsee) communicated in recording users’ screens for more accurate data without explicit consent.